jake-knerr/chess/README.md

 }
 ```

-#### States are applied to content for styling that may change.
+#### States are applied to content for styling that may change during runtime.

-States are intended to accommodate change.
+They should not be used to change default styling.

 ```css
 .btn {